Xilinx/inference-server/docs/architecture.rst

 Look at :ref:`tracing:tracing` for more information.

 .. [#f1] Some methods are only available through HTTP at this time.
-Using the C++ API requires compiling an application linked against ``libproteus.so`` rather than making requests to a server.
+Using the C++ API requires compiling an application linked against ``libamdinfer.so`` rather than making requests to a server.
 .. [#f2] This library is deprecating and will be replaced with OpenTelemetry as recommended by Jaeger.
 .. [#f3] There are currently some restrictions on what may be run such as the number of input/output tensors.